almunnings/docker-drupal-api/README.md

 ## Adding more versions

-Add the repo to the `web.entrypoing.sh`, git and drush command.
+Add the repo to the `.docker/web.entrypoint.sh`, git, composer and drush commands.
 Nuke and repeat.

 ## Admin login